You can find answers to our Frequently Asked Questions below. If you have another question that we have not yet answered here, let us know!

 You'll need your swimsuit and towel, hat, sunglasses and sunscreen (try for a reef friendly type), and shoes that can get wet and sandy.
 Bring anything else you want to have with you for a day out on a tropical island.
 We recommend bringing a refillable water bottle, and cash or credit card (Visa or Mastercard) for onboard purchases or optional activities.

-Our boat the Turtle Islander will depart Deeral at 8.30am.
-If you're making your own way to Deeral, please check in at 8:15am.
+Our boat the Turtle Islander will depart Deeral at 8.30am unless otherwise advised.
+Please check in at 8.15am.

 Between 3.30pm and 4pm.

 Yes, they can.
-If we have extreme low tides during our departure or return time, we may vary the times of the tour.
+Extreme low tides may vary the times of the tour or cause it to be cancelled.
 We will advise guests at the time of booking or as soon as possible afterwards if this is the case.
 The tour duration stays the same, we just depart later and return later.
 We will not depart earlier than our usual time of 8:30am.
+You can view upcoming dates affected by tides on our tour page.

 Between 4 and 4.5 hours.